unkhan87/hadrians-wall/README.md

 ## Testing

-It was imperative to check the website in different browser to check how does it function and if still supports the different browser features.
-For this reason the website was check on Microsoft Edge, Mozilla Firefox and Google Chrome to ensure the website functionality is not compromised.
+It was imperative to check the website in different browsers to check how does it function and if still supports the different browser features.
+For this reason the website was checked on Microsoft Edge, Mozilla Firefox and Google Chrome to ensure the website functionality is not compromised.

 I have also checked the website for features like SEO, Accessibility and Validation.
-PLease see results below.
+Please see results below.

 ![Lighthouse results](assets/docs/light-house%20screen%20shot%201.png)